It is an indication of inflammation of the duodenum. The duodenum is a part of the small intestine connected to the stomach.

 - Pain around the navel.

 One can also feel a burning sensation in the stomach.
-Duodenitis is often an infection caused by bacteria in the stomach.
+Duodenitis is often an infection caused by bacteria in the gut.
 Duodenitis can lead to duodenal ulcers that develop in the small intestine and cause more pain.

-It can be diagnosed by various means, but the most accurate and useful is an OGD (Oesophago-Gastro-Duodenoscopy).
+It can be diagnosed by various means, but the most accurate and valuable is an OGD (Oesophago-Gastro-Duodenoscopy).
 A flexible endoscope is inserted through the mouth into the stomach and duodenum.
 The inflammation can be diagnosed and biopsied.
 Samples can be taken for Helicobacter Pylori.

 The main reason for duodenitis can be a bacterial infection in the stomach.
 The treatment of duodenitis is similar to that of duodenal ulcers.

 Certain medications can also lead to duodenitis.
-Aspirin and anti-inflammatory medications should be stopped or even avoided altogether.
+Aspirin and anti-inflammatory drugs should be stopped or even avoided altogether.
 It is also possible that if the inflammation is severe enough, it can cause intestinal obstruction.